10 All-Natural Celebrity-Approved Beauty Hacks to Try Out in Your Kitchen

 Scarlett Johansson — Apple Cider Vinegar Toner

-Toner is a step that a lot of beauty lovers skin in their skin care routine, but with Scarlett Johansson's hack, the step just became so much more doable and affordable.
+Toner is a step that a lot of beauty lovers skip in their skin-care routine, but with Scarlett Johansson's hack, the step just became so much more doable and affordable.
 In an interview with Elle U.K., Johansson revealed that she uses apple cider vinegar to maintain her pH balance and heal breakouts.
 The only thing she says you have to get over is the smell.

 "A while back, I started researching natural skin care," she said.
 "It's a nice way to treat your skin if you don't want to use all those harsh chemicals that a dermatologist would recommend.
 If your skin is problematic or you're having a lot of breakouts, it's really healing.
 It's a little bit stinky, but if you're not sleeping over at your boyfriend's, it's really effective!"